kolesa-team/swift-style-guide/README.markdown

   - verb methods follow the -ed, -ing rule for the non-mutating version
   - noun methods follow the formX rule for the mutating version
   - boolean types should read like assertions
-  - protocols that describe _what something is_ should read as nouns
-  - protocols that describe _a capability_ should end in _-able_ or _-ible_
 - using terms that don't surprise experts or confuse beginners
 - generally avoiding abbreviations
 - using precedent for names